 In order to do this a wife must make her husband to believe and feel that her body is available to satisfy his sexual desires whenever he wishes.
 She must ravish him with her body and her sexual love for him.

 A woman who simply spreads her legs and gives sex in a frigid manner is not cooperating with her husband to fulfill the command of God which requires BOTH their participation to fulfill.
 Wives must not just submit to sexual relations with their husbands but they must also give their husbands something to be ravished by!

-In this article, we simply showed the command of God found in Proverbs 5:19 that women should sexually satisfy their husbands with their bodies and seduce their husbands with their sexual love.
-But we did not talk about how a woman could act out this command and set about to seduce her husband.
+In this article, we simply showed the command of God found in Proverbs 5:19 that women should sexually satisfy their husbands with their bodies and ravish their husbands with their sexual love.
+But we did not talk about how a woman could act out this command and set about to ravish her husband.

 Many times, in the Scriptures God not only give us commands but he also give us examples to help us understand ways in which we can act out those commands.
 For instance, in 1 Timothy 5:14 God tells women to “guide the house” and then if we look back to Proverbs 31 he gives a detailed example of how a woman can fulfill her duty to “guide the house”.

 In the same way in the area of a wife seducing her husband God has not left women without an example.
 In fact, God has given us not only a chapter like Proverbs 31, but an entire book in the Song of Solomon!
 In our next post, we will assemble a series of examples and principles found in the Song of Solomon that can act as sort of “A Biblical Guide to Ravishing Your Husband”.